[Ansible] How to branch playbook processing [Configuration management]

 Conditions can be written in list format.

-In that case, the process will be executed only if all conditions are met.
+In this case, the process will be executed only if all conditions are met.

-(In the example above, the OS is his CentOS and the version is 7)
+(In the above example, the OS is CentOS and the version is 7.)

 ansible-playbook -i hosts operation.yml --ask-pass